stele95/AMD-Single-GPU-Passthrough/README.md

 #### Integrated BT adapter passthrough

-The best way to passthrough a BT adapter is to add the USB Controller, which has the BT adapter attached to it, to the VM as a PCI device.
+The best way to pass through a BT adapter is to add the USB Controller, which has the BT adapter attached to it, to the VM as a PCI device.
 But sometimes that is not possible because the USB controller is in the IOMMU group that is not viable for a passthrough.
-In that case, for a proper passthrough of an integrated BT adapter (motherboards with integrated WiFi and BT), you can add the BT adapter as a usb device with some additional tweeks to the VM XML.
+In that case, for a proper passthrough of an integrated BT adapter (motherboards with integrated WiFi and BT), you can add the BT adapter as an usb device with some additional tweaks to the VM XML.

 * Add additional qemu capabilities after `</devices>`, but before `</domain>`
   ```